 Perhaps the most popular gay bar in the city, Beaux, frequently dubbed the “hot” bar, is known for its attractive patrons, clubby vibe, and go-go dancers.
 A daily 2-for-1 happy hour lures you in, and the transition from craft cocktails to a thumping club keeps you there.
 Make sure to arrive early on weekends, as Beaux draws a crowd.

 Founded in 1962, Wild Side West has been a Bernal Heights hangout for decades.
 The lesbian bar features pool tables, TVs for sports fans, and a weekly Wednesday night part-trivia, part-comedy show.
 Don’t come expecting frills – Wild Side West is a dive bar in every sense, but the laid-back, authentic San Francisco ambiance is part of its charm.

-LGBTQ Bar, Bar, Nightclub, Pub Grub, Cocktails, American, $$$
+LGBTQ Bar, Bar, Nightclub, Market, Pub Grub, Cocktails, American, $$$

 Lookout is a bar, restaurant, and nightclub whose main draw is its open-air, wraparound balcony that overlooks the Castro.
 The central location makes it a great spot for pre-drinks on a mild Bay Area night before hitting other Castro gems on this list like Beaux or Hi Tops.
 The extensive food menu features pizzas, tacos, sandwiches, and deep-fried bourbon and tequila shots.

 El Rio has been a mainstay in the Mission since 1978 and proudly draws a diverse crowd.
 This is the spot to go to no matter how you’re looking to unwind – a weekend bloody mary bar opens at 1pm, a massive back patio is perfect for sipping cocktails during a sunny happy hour, and Sunday afternoon drag shows called “Daytime Realness” occur every third Sunday of the month.